 - Data quality which is inconsistent.

-- Algorithm Bias which can lead to unbiased results.
+- Algorithm bias which can lead to unbiased results.

 - Privacy and data security issues.